History of printing: Flat-bed printing press

 A printing press is a mechanical device for applying pressure to an inked surface resting upon a medium (such as paper or cloth), thereby transferring an image.
 The systems involved were first assembled in Germany by the goldsmith Johannes Gutenberg in the mid-15th century.
 Printing methods based on Gutenberg's printing press spread rapidly throughout first Europe and then the rest of the world, replacing most block printing and making it the sole progenitor of modern movable type printing.
 As a method of creating reproductions for mass consumption, the printing press has been superseded by the advent of offset printing.

 Johannes Gutenberg's work in the printing press began in approximately 1436 when he partnered with Andreas Dritzehen—a man he had previously instructed in gem-cutting—and Andreas Heilmann, owner of a paper mill.
 It was not until a 1439 lawsuit against Gutenberg that official record exists; witnesses testimony discussed type, an inventory of metals (including lead) and his type mold.

-Others in Europe were developing movable type at this time, including goldsmith Procopius Waldfoghel of France and Laurens Janszoon Coster of the Netherlands.
+Others in Europe were developing movable type at this time, including goldsmith Procopius Waldvogel of France and Laurens Janszoon Coster of the Netherlands.
 They are not known to have contributed specific advances to the printing press.
 While the Encyclopædia Britannica Eleventh Edition had attributed the invention of the printing press to Coster, the company now states that is incorrect.

 Printing houses in Europe

-Early printing houses (near the time of Gutenberg) were run by "master printers."
+Early printing houses (near the time of Gutenberg) were run by "master printers".
 These printers owned shops, selected and edited manuscripts, determined the sizes of print runs, sold the works they produced, raised capital and organized distribution.
 Some master printing houses, like that of Aldus Manutius, became the cultural center for literati such as Erasmus.